asukaminato0721/cs61a-2021-summer/README.md

-# CS61A-2021: Introduction to Computer Science I
+# CS61A-2021-Summer: Introduction to Computer Science I

 ## How to use CS61A

 Goto <https://cs61a.org/>, scroll down, see `Lab, Discussion, & Exam Prep Links` and `Homework & Project`

 Download the zip, unzip and `cd` into the directory.
 After finishing the code, run `python3 ok` (you may need to unlock the test first) <https://cs61a.org/lab/lab00/#doing-the-assignment>

+> This project is for <https://inst.eecs.berkeley.edu/~cs61a/su21/>

 current progress: